rocrill/crock-on/README.md

   * The recipe list is neat and well-proportioned.
 Each post clearly states the title, author name and no. of likes and comments received.
   * The recipe of the day can be found underneath the main recipe list, and there is a 'Recipe of the day' link included in the nav bar, so that users who are interested in this feature can quickly redirect to the bottom of the page to find and use the generator without scrolling.
+  * Page is paginated.

+  general pics

+User stories relating to home page.

+  * As a user, I want to see a list of recipes with visually appealing images, listing clear titles and the post authors.
+  * As a returning user, I want to see the newest recipes displayed in date order with the most recent postings first on the page:
+  * As a user, I want to see the number of comments and number of likes displayed on each recipe card on the post detail page, so that I have an idea of the popularity and engagement of a post when deciding which ones to look at.
+  * As a user and post author, I want to be able to edit or delete a recipe post for which I am the author.
+  * As a user if there are more than six recipes on the page, the page is paginated with six recipes per page.

+* Recipe post detail page

+  * This contains a header with the post title, author name and date of posting.
+Links to edit and delete the post will also appear here if it is the post author logged in.
+  * Below this is the main image of the recipe and below this is the recipe post itself, which is in the format of an ingrdients list and method.
+Most users post in this format, however if not, a website admin will re-format the instructions if needed when reviewing the post for quality after it is posted as a draft.
+  * Below the reecipe are user comments and the comment box will also appear here for authenticated logged in users.
+When a valid user submits a valid comment form, they receive a notification that their comment is awaiting approval.
+Once this is approved by admin the comment will appear under the post.
+  * There is also a number of comments and number of likes displayed on the post detail page.

+  general pics

+User stories relating to recipe post detail page:

+  * I want to be able to edit or delete a recipe post for which I am the author.
+  * As a user, I want to be able to comment on a recipe post
+  * As a user, I want to be able to like and unlike a recipe post.
+  * As a useruser who has not registered or logged into the website, I cannot add a comment to a recipe post.

+* Random Recipe page

+  * The random recipe page is a page which generates a new random recipe each time the user visits it.
+It contains the recipe card as displayed on the home page, containing the recipe image, title, author name, number of likes and comments and posting date.

+User stories relating to recipe Random Recipe page:

+  * As a user, I want quick and easy inspiration for cooking ideas without browsing through a large number of recipes.

   Desktop: